moonman312/venn-messaging-node/README.md

 ##### adding a new email provider
 * write failing tests
 * add service to lib/models/providers (copy an existing provider)
-	* change initialize and send functions to service specific way of doing so
+	* change initialize and send functions to service specific way of initializing client/sending message
 * edit email_client.js and require lib/models/providers/[newservice].js
 	* then add it in the configureServices